What Your Cat Is Saying With Its Eyes

 Dilated Pupils: Fear, Excitement, or Playfulness?

-Look at the body language.
-A fearful cat might have flattened ears and a tucked tail.
-A playful cat may wiggle its bum before chasing a toy.
+Look for other signals: A fearful cat may have **flattened ears** and a **tucked tail**, while a playful cat might **wiggle its hindquarters** before pouncing.

 Constricted Pupils: Aggression, Focus, or Contentment?